jaegpark/jaegpark/README.md

 <!--

-- 🔭 I'm working part time during the school year as a Research Assistant at Sunnybrook Research Institute, supervised by Dr. Ryan Jones in the Focused Ultrasound Lab.
 - 🌱 I’m currently learning MATLAB/image processing/machine learning algorithms to help me in my research.
 - ⚙️ I'm proficient in `MATLAB`, `Python`, `Java`, `C/C++`, `HTML`, `CSS`, and `LaTeX`.
-- 📫 How to reach me: [Email](mailto:jaepark.g@gmail.com) | [LinkedIn](https://www.linkedin.com/in/jae-gwan-park-604921189/)
 - 😄 Pronouns: He/Him

 Check out my [website](https://jaegwanpark.ca) for a better impression of me with my resume and references!